-- If you have a public water source, call your the water department and ask them for the total hardness of the water they supply to you.
-If they provide you the information in mg/l or ppm, divide that number by 17 which will convert this into grains per gallon (or grains of hardness).
+- If you have a public water source, contact your the water department for the total hardness of the water they supply to you.
+This information may be available online.
+If is shown in mg/l or ppm, divide that number by 17.1 which will convert this into GPG (grains per gallon or grains of hardness).
 Then use our sizing calculator from our home page to size a water softener.

 - Hydrogen Sulfide (sulfur) must be tested right out the faucet.
 Taking a water sample to a lab or place of business will allow the sulfur to dissipate which will prevent an accurate test (see test kit below).

-- Order any of the test kits above to assist you in testing your water or mail us a water sample to AffordableWater.us at 3211 Dryden Rd.
+- Order any of the test kits below or mail us a water sample to AffordableWater.us at 3211 Dryden Rd.
 Dayton, Ohio 45439.
-Fill an empty plastic water or pop bottle half full and we will test your hardness, iron, pH and total dissolved solids (TDS) at no cost to you.
-Please include your e-mail address inside.
-Do not collect the sample through any filter or water softener.
-For well water, let the water run 3 or 4 minutes before collecting the sample.
+Fill an empty plastic water bottle 1/4 full and we will test your hardness, iron, pH and total dissolved solids (TDS) at no cost to you.
+Please include your phone number inside the package.